SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.2.2 - Balancing Update

+#### Axis Rules
+- Removed rule number 2 for Italy allowing them to join the war whenever they wish

+#### Allies Rules
+- Added rule for France "Must have pulled out of mainland Europe by September 1940"

+#### Soviet Union
+- Some focus days have been increased: [Slightly delay industry focuses to delay factory buffs]
+    - "Infrastructure Effort" `35 → 70`
+    - "Heavy Industry" `35 → 70`
+- Decreased the number of tech bonuses gained from "Soviet artillery" `2 -> 1` [Reduce the technological advantage of soviets over germany]
+- Removed the `+5%` efficiency cap received from "PC of Mechanical Engineering" [Reduce max cap soviets are able to get]
+- Revert the initial change to "Turkey Seizes Control Over the Bosporus" event so war support gained is now `10% -> 5%` [Slow down Soviet industry slightly but also increase pp cost which soviets can struggle with]

+#### Mexico
+- Removed option to return Trotsky to the Soviet Union [Returning trotsky gives soviets a buff which is only available if allies have plenty of players which dosent make too much sense]

+#### Australia
+- Reduced number of tech bonuses from "CAC Woomera" `2 -> 1`

 #### Tank Designer
 - Modules:
     - Auto Loader: [Only Soviets and Spain use this thanks to focuses so nerf it slightly]